typhoon2099/time-utils/packages/duration/README.md

 * `hours`
 * `days`

-Parts of the duration can get accessed using a singular form:
+Parts of the duration can by accessed using a singular form:

 * `millisecond`
 * `second`
 * `minute`
 * `hour`

 As an example, 1300 milliseconds would return `300` for the millisecond part, and `1` for the second part